hannahdxz/STAT545-hw-Dong-Xinzhe/README.md

 * Write some data to file and load it back into R using `write_csv()`/`read_csv()`, and `saveRDS()`/`readRDS()`
 * Writing figures to file using `ggsave()`

+**hw06** :

+* Writing functions.
+Write two functions that do linear regression and robust regression on the Gapminder data, and compare their estimated mspe.

+* Work with a nested data frame.
+Create a nested data frame using the function `nest()` and map a function over the list column holding the nested data.
+Get information out of the linear models using the `tidy()` functions.
+Use the usual `dplyr`, `tidyr`, and `ggplot2` workflows to make explorations.

+* Working on two of the exercises from the [String chapter](http://r4ds.had.co.nz/strings.html).

 ## Useful links: